st01c/st01c.github.io/_posts/2019/2019-03-15-cfp-emerging-ownership-models-on-the-blockchain.md

 - Abstracts: May 14, 2019
 - Manuscript: September 11, 2019

-_(Note: The publisher has assured us that Author Publishing Fees are negotiable and may be waived.)_
+_(Note: The publisher has assured us that Author Publishing Fees are negotiable and can be waived.)_

 #### About this Research Topic